kivikakk/chryse/README.md

 * Generate PCFs on demand via board descriptions.
 * Tie this all together with SV generation — lowering options should be here, not in user code.
-* iCE40 UBTN reset should be opt in.